 To escape the debts in Tangiers, Sira boards a bus.
 She doesn’t care where she’s going.
 She miscarries the baby while on the bus and almost dies from blood loss.
 When she comes out of it she’s in Tétouan, which is a Moroccan port city in what was then the Spanish protectorate.
 It’s near the Strait of Gibraltar.

-If that sounds like too much information about where she ended up, everything in the remainder of the story hinged on getting Sira to Tétouan in 1936.
+That’s a lot of information about how and where she ended up, but everything in the remainder of the story hinged on getting Sira to Tétouan in 1936.
 Both Germans and Brits were swarming around Tétouan hoping to gain some advantage over the view of the Strait of Gibraltar before the coming war in Europe.

-She sews for and befriends Rosalinda Fox (Hannah New), an actual historical British spy.
-Rosalinda is the mistress of a German officer named Beigbeder (Tristán Ulloa), another real historical character.
+Sira befriends Rosalinda Fox (Hannah New), an actual historical British spy.
+Rosalinda was the mistress of a Spanish officer named Beigbeder (Tristán Ulloa), another real historical character.
 The friendship between Sira and Rosalinda is one of the best parts of the series.

 Gorgeous to Watch